Periodic Classification of Elements | Class 10 CBSE | Web Notes | Part 3 - Modern Periodic Table

 When going down a group, valency remains the same.

-Atomic size (Atomic radius)
+Atomic Size (Atomic Radius)

-E.g. atomic radius of hydrogen atom is 37 pm (picometre, 1 pm = 10–12 m).
+E.g., the atomic radius of a hydrogen atom is 37 pm (picometer, 1 pm = 10–12 m).

-Period II elements
+Period II Elements

 Li